PeaBrane/Ising-Simulation/README.md

 # Ising-Simulation

-This repository contains MATLAB implementations of standard algorithms for generating and solving Ising spin glass instances.
-Besides the generation of RBM instances, I take no credit for the invention of these algorithms.
+This repository contains MATLAB implementations of standard algorithms for generating and simulating/solving Ising spin glass instances.
 The examples serve as a rough guideline on using the codes.

-Note that the correctness of the implementation of cluster update solver and parallel tempering is not yet guaranteed.
+The generation algorithms include the frustrated loop instances and the 3D tiling cube instances.
+The simulation algorithms include single spin-flip updates, cluster updates (wolff and kbd), and replica exchange methods.

+Other than the generation of RBM instances, I take no credit for the invention of these algorithms.

 **Email**: yrpei@ucsd.edu